jstg004/blockchain_research/lightning_notes.md

 ## The Bitcoin Blockchain Scalability Problem

-- the Bitcoin blockchain excells as a distributed ledger
+- the Bitcoin blockchain excels as a distributed ledger
 - as a large scale payment platform it suffers from scaling issues
 - the blockchain is a gossip protocol
   - all state modifications to the ledger are broadcasted to all participants